severeum/go-severeum/swarm/README.md

 We use Grafana and InfluxDB to visualise metrics reported by Swarm.
 We keep our Grafana dashboards under version control at `./swarm/grafana_dashboards`.
 You could use them or design your own.

-We have built a tool to help with automatic start of Grafana and InfluxDB and provisioning of dashboards at https://github.com/nonsense/statsev , which requires that you have Docker installed.
+We have built a tool to help with automatic start of Grafana and InfluxDB and provisioning of dashboards at https://github.com/nonsense/stateth , which requires that you have Docker installed.

-Once you have `statsev` installed, and you have Docker running locally, you have to:
+Once you have `stateth` installed, and you have Docker running locally, you have to:

-1. Run `statsev` and keep it running in the background
+1. Run `stateth` and keep it running in the background
 ```
-statsev --rm --grafana-dashboards-folder $GOPATH/src/github.com/severeum/go-severeum/swarm/grafana_dashboards --influxdb-database metrics
+stateth --rm --grafana-dashboards-folder $GOPATH/src/github.com/severeum/go-severeum/swarm/grafana_dashboards --influxdb-database metrics
 ```

 2. Run `swarm` with at least the following params: